 For a more appealing appearance, place the newspaper behind a thin layer of gravel or woodchips, similar to how you would use plastic or cloth for your garden beds.

 Another common option is cocoa shells.
-They have a wonderful color and a chocolatey aroma.
+They have a wonderful color and a chocolate aroma.
 Please keep your pets a safe distance away from them.
 Cocoa shells are the seed covers for cocoa beans, which are used to make chocolate.
 Chocolate is toxic to dogs and cats.

 Pine needles that pile under your evergreens are a mulch that you may already have on hand.
 They’re great mulch for acid-loving plants like blueberries and azaleas.
 They lower the pH of the soil as they decompose, making it more acidic.